lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP options are sorted into one of 3 classes, each granted a specific type of protection by the protocol:

- * Class E: Enrypted options moved to the Inner Plaintext,
+ * Class E: Encrypted options moved to the Inner Plaintext,
- * Class I: Intergrity-protected options included in the AAD for the encryption of the Plaintext but otherwise left untouched in the Outer Message,
+ * Class I: Integrity-protected options included in the AAD for the encryption of the Plaintext but otherwise left untouched in the Outer Message,
  * Class U: Unprotected options left untouched in the Outer Message.